tanvishdesai/photo_gallery/README.md

 for better environment workspace, use VITE

 VITE setup
--"npm install --save-dev vite"
+- "npm install --save-dev vite"
--"vite --version" to check if correctly installed -"npm init vite" to initialize it
+- "vite --version" to check if correctly installed
+- "npm init vite" to initialize it

 with vite, node & three js setup